-- Kleppner and Kolenkow An Introduction to Mechanics An introductory text at a high level, it is a very nice stepping stone between Giancoli or Haliday and Resnick and T & M. (QA805 K62 1973) - Baierlein, Newtonian Dynamics A concise, physical treatment (QA845 .B33 1983) - Fowles, Analytical Mechanics A good complement to T & M (QA807 F65 1986) - Symon, Mechanics A great text at a higher level (QC125 S98 1960) - Hand and Finch, Analytical Mechanics A beautiful advanced junior-level presentation.
+- Kleppner and Kolenkow An Introduction to Mechanics An introductory text at a high level, it is a very nice stepping stone between Giancoli or Haliday and Resnick and T & M. (QA805 K62 1973) - Baierlein, Newtonian Dynamics A concise, physical treatment (QA845 .B33 1983) - Taylor (the one who wrote the error analysis book) Classical Mechanics (QC125.2.T39 2005) - Fowles, Analytical Mechanics A good complement to T & M (QA807 F65 1986) - Cvitanović Universality in Chaos (QC20.5.U54 1984) - Symon, Mechanics A great text at a higher level (QC125 S98 1960) - Hand and Finch, Analytical Mechanics A beautiful advanced junior-level presentation.
 Great on Lagrangian mechanics (QA805 H26 1998) - Goldstein, Classical Mechanics The classic graduate level text, worth dipping into on occasion (QA805 G6 1980)

 No doubt you have noticed the scheduled extended class time.
 Based on comments from last fall I have decided to augment the traditional "lecture & problem set"-form of physics courses.
 Instead of three lectures a week, we will have a mix of "lab", lecture, recitation, and seminar.
 This seminar, defined below, consists of a session of free discussion of the course material and problems.
-Seminars are the most effective method for advanced instruction in physics (imho!).
+Seminars are the most effective method for advanced instruction in physics.
 The lecture will be the familiar Hamilton style of class.
-The recitation is a class devoted to solving problems.